awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 ```

 **Important**
 Be careful when using root privileges\.
 Making changes to the software or file system can have unintended consequences\.
-When you update the appliance, change settings in the AWS Panorama console, or deploy applications, changes to the appliance can be reverted\.
+When you update the developer kit, change settings in the AWS Panorama console, or deploy applications, changes to the developer kit can be reverted\.

 To exit superuser mode, use the `exit` command\.

 ## View logs<a name="gettingstarted-devkit-logs"></a>

-AWS Panorama generates logs in several locations on the appliance\.
+AWS Panorama generates logs in several locations on the developer kit\.
 In addition to logs for your application code,AWS Panorama generates logs for camera streams, outputs, and AWS client processes\.
 The AWS Panorama Appliance sends many of these logs to Amazon CloudWatch Logs\.

 Your application code's output log is stored under `/data/greengrass`, in a folder structure that includes your AWS Region, account number, and AWS Lambda function name\.
 To use the following example, replace the account ID and the name of the Lambda function with your own\.